asaadam/basdatforum/README.md

 This is Repository for basdat forum,
-  - it has forntend and backend folder
+  - it have forntend and backend folder
   - each folder has their own dependency
   - By default , the frontend will hosted at 3000 and backend at 5000.